Notarise-gov-sg/email-templates/README.md

 ### Advisory Note

-`(Please ensure that the content of this email is shared with others for relevant purposes.)`
+`(Please ensure that the content of this email is only shared with others for relevant purposes.)`

 Include this copy (in small and italics) in the email message to remind users to only share the email for relevant purposes only.

 ### View Certificate